juanjgarridop/pa_4/report/README.md

 data.
 We had to run this script for every participant creating one ‘.csv’ file for each participant.
-Next, we had to read all the ‘.csv’ files into R, manipulate the data as necessary, run descriptive stats, create plots, and embedd an image from the production data.
+Next, we had to read all the ‘.csv’ files into R, manipulate the data as necessary, run descriptive stats, create plots, and embed an image from the production data.
 We also had to create a hypothesis and use the plots and stats to test our hypothesis.